TomerFi/alexa_skill_ask_my_pc/README.md

 **Example 1: Alexa, ask computer to start excel.<br/>** For that purpose, we will:<br/>
-1- add **excel** to the LIST_OF_ACTIONS and save our skill interface.<br/>
+1- add **excel** to the *LIST_OF_ACTIONS* custom slot type and save our skill interface.<br/>
-Which means we can now ask alexa to open excel.
+Which means we can now ask alexa to tell our skill to open excel.

 2- add the line **"excel": "C:/Program Files/Microsoft Office/Root/Office16/EXCEL.EXE"** to our *action_map.json* file.<br/>
-Which means that for every time we ask alexa to start excel, the skill will open C:/Program Files/Microsoft Office/Root/Office16/EXCEL.EXE.
+Which means that for every time the skill receives the action named excel, the skill will open C:/Program Files/Microsoft Office/Root/Office16/EXCEL.EXE.

 **Example 2: Alexa, ask computer to open facebook.<br/>** For that purpose, we will:<br/>
-1- add **facebook** to the LIST_OF_ACTIONS and save our skill interface.<br/>
+1- add **facebook** to the *LIST_OF_ACTIONS* custom slot ype and save our skill interface.<br/>
-Which means we can now ask alexa to open facebook.
+Which means we can now ask alexa to tell our skill to open facebook.

 2- add the line **"facebook": "https://www.facebook.com/"** to our *action_map.json* file.<br/>
-Which means that for every time we ask alexa to open facebook, the skill will open https://www.facebook.com/ with our default web browser.
+Which means that for every time the skill receives the action named facebook, the skill will open https://www.facebook.com/ with our default web browser.